WAG Past Exhibitions

 I have wooed you so,

-But never a favor you bestow.
+But never a favour you bestow.

 You rock your cradle the hills between,